eelab-dev/EEcircuit/README.md

 # EEsim

 EEsim is a circuit simulator based on [ngspice](https://sourceforge.net/p/ngspice/ngspice/) and it runs inside the browser using [WebAssembly](https://webassembly.org/) technology.
 The input is spice based netlist, and the output is results of the analysis that you're doing in the simulations.
-You are able to plot and view the results directly in the browser using high-performance WebGL plotting library [webgl-plot](https://github.com/danchitnis/webgl-plot), or download the data in bin or csv format for further analysis.
-The focus of this implementation is quick analysis and sharing of circuits and results in [VLSI](https://en.wikipedia.org/wiki/Very_Large_Scale_Integration) and chip-design communities.
+You are able to plot and view the results directly in the browser using high-performance WebGL plotting library [webgl-plot](https://github.com/danchitnis/webgl-plot), or download the data in CSV format for further analysis.
+Notice that your netlist and results are processed locally and _always_ remain inside _your_ browser and are _never_ uploaded to network.
+The focus of this implementation is rapid analysis, sharing circuits ideas and results in [VLSI](https://en.wikipedia.org/wiki/Very_Large_Scale_Integration) and chip-design communities.

 ## Example